qzhuyan/paho.mqtt.c/README.branch.md

 ## Limitation
 1. Does not support MQTT STATIC link
-1. Don't support any proxy
+1. Don't support proxy
+1. Only single stream
 1. No Windows support for now
+1. No sync API support

 ## TODO

+1. Double check mutex
 1. Check all callbacks
-1. Support Reconnect
+1. TLS configuration
 1. Support fallback to TCP/TLS when first attempt fail
 1. Doc the functions with paho doc styles
-1. paho style logging
-1. fixing issue provided by Memory Allocation Tracing
 1. Add tests for quic transport
-1. Set quic flag to 2 in MQTTAsync to enable TCP/TLS fallback
 1. Support multi streams
    Connection is one MQTTAsync
    Depends on the stream type MQTTAsync could have recv thread or send thread
 1. Impl get peer
+1. [DONE] Support Reconnect
+1. [DONE] paho style logging
+1. [DONE] fixing issue provided by Memory Allocation Tracing
+1. [REJECT]Set quic flag to 2 in MQTTAsync to enable TCP/TLS fallback

 ## References